learn-co-students/module-one-final-project-guidelines-web-010818/README.md

 ## Execution

 The CLI is built around a database using the Sinatra ActiveRecord gem.
 The database contains 5 tables:
-* favorites
-   * A joint table between Users and Stretches
+* favorites - a joint table between Users and Stretches
-* muscle_groups
-   * A list of muscles groups
+* muscle_groups - a list of muscles groups
-* stretch_muscle_groups
-   * A joint table between Stretches and Muscle_Groups
+* stretch_muscle_groups - a joint table between Stretches and Muscle_Groups
-* stretches
-   * A list of stretches, pictures, instructions, and a favorites count.
+* stretches - a list of stretches, pictures, instructions, and a favorites count.
-* users
-  * A list of users
+* users - a list of users

 The program is run through a CLI class (not using ActiveRecord) that contains the front-end code.
 All the code that interacts between classes/tables is stored within the models.